 Aldershot in old picture postcards

-Delivery time: 2-3 weeks (subject too).
+Delivery time: 2 - 3 working days ((subject too).
 The illustrated cover may differ.

-Delivery time: 2-3 weeks (subject too).
+Delivery time: 2 - 3 working days ((subject too).
 The illustrated cover may differ.

 29. The institute contained a large refreshment bar, whilst the accommodation upstairs included a Reading Room, Writing Room, Music Room, Sleeping accommodation, a Chapel of Ease, and a magnificent Billiards Room, containing three first-class tables erected as a memorial to Lieutenant-Colonel J.B.
 Walker, an Honorary Seeretary of the Institute.
 The Music Room contained a number of fine oil paintings by old masters.
 The refreshment bar was a meeting place for 'old comrades'.
 A certain number of civilians could also beoome members and the hot baths were open to the public.
 The institute was managed by a Committee comprised of serving and retired officers, non-cornmissioned officers and civilians and supported by the Chaplains (Church of England), both civil and military.
 There were a large number of donations received from time to time of treasured gifts such as portraits from Queen Victoria, King Edward VII, Queen Alexandra, The Duke of Connaught and the Duke of Cambridge, prints, books, an organ and a clock dated 1684 from Charles II Palace at Winchester.